Adnan Abu Amjad: 2015–17

 On 10 October 2015, Adnan Abu Amjad as the deputy commander of the Northern Sun Battalion became one of the founding members of the Syrian Democratic Forces.
 Under the SDF, he took part in offensives in al-Hawl, Tishrin Dam, and al-Shaddadi.

 On 2 April 2016, Adnan announced the formation of the Manbij Military Council in Tishrin Dam, with himself as the general commander of the council.
 On 31 May, the council and allied SDF groups launched the Manbij offensive to capture the city from ISIL.
 On 2 August, Adnan Abu Amjad freed his parents in the city after almost 2 years.
 By 12 August, the SDF captured Manbij and the Manbij Military Council took over its security on 15 August.
 The offensive extended Westward toward Al-Bab in order to connect to Afrin but was stopped due to the Turkish/Rebels offensive on Al-Bab, the push northward by SAA, and the lack of support from the US.

-Since late 2016, Adnan Abu Amjad led the Manbij Military Council in the SDF's Raqqa campaign.
+Since late 2016, Adnan Abu Amjad led the Manbij Military Council in the SDF's Raqqa campaign against the Islamic State.
 The Battle of Raqqa city began on 6 June 2017.
 On 29 August 2017, Adnan Abu Amjad was killed in action during the battle, during which over half of the city was captured by the SDF.
 His funeral was held in Manbij 2 days later.